 - Regulatory issues

 Mr. Yang also has significant experience sitting as arbitrator.
-He is a qualified chartered arbitrator, with appointments to many panels of international arbitral institutions, namely: HKIAC (including its Financial Services Disputes panel), SIAC, CIETAC, BAC, SHIAC, SCIA, KCAB, AIAC (formerly known as KLRCA), HIAC, and JCAA.
+He is a Chartered Arbitrator of the Chartered Institute of Arbitrators, with appointments to many panels of international arbitral institutions, namely: HKIAC (including its Financial Services Disputes panel), SIAC, CIETAC, BAC, SHIAC, SCIA, KCAB, AIAC (formerly known as KLRCA), HIAC, and JCAA.
 He has sat as arbitrator (either as sole arbitrator, chair of tribunal, or party-appointed arbitrator) in numerous arbitrations seated in Hong Kong, Singapore, Kuala Lumpur, Beijing, Shanghai, and Seoul.

 In terms of public service, Mr. Yang: